 I teach clients how to work with themselves, instead of against themselves.
 I work with perfectionists (who swear they aren't), rebels (who swear their authority problems are only present when the authority in question is being dumb), and overachievers (who swear they're nothing special but secretly wonder why everyone else is so slow).

-I took everything I knew about how creative people's brains work and made them a system for getting stuff done called Structured Freedom.
+I took everything I know about how creative people's brains work and made them a system for getting stuff done called Structured Freedom.
 It works really well if you have a million ideas, if you have (diagnosed or undiagnosed) attention issues, and/or if your follow-through isn't the greatest.

 I'm not supposed to say this (number one rule of client based services on the internet is to focus on the tangible results only), but (I love breaking rules and) a huge part of what I help clients do is learn how to better navigate this human experience, which can be frequently bewildering, overwhelming, and confusing for highly sensitive, ruthlessly practical, creative people with a lot of feelings and limited attention spans.
 Sound familiar?